A basis of dimension-eight operators for anomalous neutral triple gauge boson interactions: Phenomenology

 goes like $1/s$ at high energy.
 As expected, the SM produces mainly transversally polarized bosons at high energy.
 Those analytical expressions also show that the NP and the SM contributions differ by their dependences in the scattering angle.
 In particular, the interference changes of sign for $c_\theta^2=\frac{s-2M_Z^2}{s+2M_Z^2}$.

 Numerically, the interference between new operator and the SM is small.
 For example, the the cross-section for an electron positron collider of 200 GeV is

-The $1/\Lambda^8$ term from the new physics amplitude squared shows that the interference is highly suppressed.
+The $1/\Lambda^8$ term from the new physics amplitude squared should be neglected for phenomenological purpose.
+However, it has been kept only to show that the interference is highly suppressed as already mentioned.
 The fact that the new physics only contributes to one longitudinally polarized boson and one transversally polarized boson partially explains this suppression.
 As a matter of fact, the SM contribution to those polarizations is only one third of its total rate at this energy.
 If a cut on the scattering angle, $c_\theta^2<\frac{s-2M_Z^2}{s+2M_Z^2}$, is added,

 the interference suppression is further reduced.
-As a matter of fact, the two parts of the interference with an opposite sign nearly cancel each other close to threshold.
+In fact, the two parts of the interference with an opposite sign nearly cancel each other close to threshold.
 The new physics contribution is expected to be larger compared to the SM at higher energies but remains challenging since the new physics scale should also be pushed to higher energy for consistency.
 For a collision of 1 TeV, the new physics contribution is well below the fb for a new physics scale at a few TeV, i.e.

 The suppression of the interference remains at high energy but the cut in the scattering angle does not have such a large effect anymore,

 The suppression is rather explained by the fact that the polarization from the SM contribution are mainly transverse far from threshold.
 Only slightly less than a percent of the SM production has one longitudinal Z boson at 1 TeV.
 The remaining part of the suppression of the interference at both energies comes from the large phase difference between the SM and new physics amplitudes.
 Since the interference between the SM and the dimension-eight operators is quite suppressed, the next order in the $1/\Lambda$ expansion may have a larger contribution for a new physics scale not very far from the energy probed by the experiment.